strongloop/loopback/docs/concepts.md

 ## Key Concepts

-This section goes into more depth describing models, data sources, connectors and other concepts important to StrongLoop.
+This section goes into more depth describing models, data sources, connectors and other important LoopBack concepts.

 ### Models